Álvaro Mutis: Critical reception

 Mutis' close friend, Nobel Prize-winner Gabriel García Márquez, called him "one of the greatest writers of our time."

 Mutis' works are most widely read in Latin America and Europe.
-Mutis is not well known in the anglophone world, probably because he is not easy to categorize.
+Mutis is not well known in the Anglo-Saxon world, probably because he is not easy to categorize.
 His literary work is not part of what is commonly understood in the American academy as "Latin American Literature".
 Maqroll, his most well-known character, is of indeterminate origin, nationality, age and physiognomy.
 He is not evidently from Latin America and does not represent anything particularly Latin American in character.
 Maqroll is a solitary traveler who brings a stranger's detachment to his encounters and his lovers; he searches for meaning in a time of violence and inhumanity.
 In this sense some literary critics have compared Maqroll to Sophocles' Oedipus.

 Political views

-Mutis described himself as "reactionary, legitimist and monarchist".
+Close friend and relative of Nicolás Gómez Dávila, Mutis described himself as "reactionary, legitimist and monarchist".
 Labelled as an "old reactionary", he was the coauthor of the 2002 Manifesto Against the Death of the Spirit and the Earth, itself described as an initiative to promote the ideas of the Nouvelle Droite.